elegans-io/csrec-webapp/README.md

 #### Description

-Remove the actions of a user from the data structures
+Remove all the actions of a user from the data structures

 #### URL Params